 “Game-Changing Strategies for Raising Teen Boys with ADHD” [Video Replay & Podcast #302]

-Access the video replay, listen to the podcast episode (#302), download the slide presentation, and learn how to get a certificate of attendance for this ADHD Experts webinar originally broadcast on April 28, 2020.
+Access the video replay, listen to the podcast episode (#302), and download the slide presentation for this ADHD Experts webinar originally broadcast on April 28, 2020.

 Teen boys with ADHD have a hard road to travel as they take on more classes, harder assignments, an increasingly complex social environment, and a rapidly changing body.
 One of their biggest developmental tasks is to separate from parents.
 Ironically, they will need your wisdom, continued support, and encouragement to accomplish this independence.